WHY I MADE THIS PROGRAM

 Is it safe to exercise while I'm going through treatment?

 In a word, yes - but please get clearance from your oncology team before starting any kind of exercise.
-Everyone's experience is a little different, and there may be specific circumstances for you that I don't know about.
+Everyone's treatment path is different, and there may be specific circumstances for you that I don't know about.

 Some of this looks really hard - like beyond-my-ability hard.

-I get it - and it's designed to be progressive, which means you start with the first class, and move on when you can tolerate it.
+Not to worry - the series is designed to be progressive.
+Start with the first class, and move on when you can tolerate it.
 You might get through the first few classes, or you might make it all the way to the end.
-Either way, the most important thing is that you're moving.
-You might also find that once you're done with treatment, you'll be able to progress all the way to the end.
+The most important thing is that you're moving.

-I've been asking the same question for the past year.
+I've been asking the same question for a while now.
 Let me know if you find anything out.

 Mijwel S, Backman M, Bolam KA et al. Highly favorable physiological responses to concurrent resistance and high-intensity interval training during chemotherapy: the OptiTrain breast cancer trial.
 Breast Cancer Res Treat.
 2018 May;169(1):93-103. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5882634/